 Usually, a mail-order prescription will get to you within 10 days.
+For a new prescription, the standard turnaround for members to receive their mail order pharmacy order is 7-10 calendar days from receipt of new prescription, excluding Sundays and holidays.
+For a refill prescription, the standard turnaround for members to receive their mail order pharmacy order is 3-5 calendar days, excluding Sundays and holidays.
 If your order is delayed and you are at risk of running out of your drugs, please contact Member Services to get an approval to have the pharmacy provide you with an immediate temporary supply.
 Once an approval is given, we will send your prescription to the pharmacy of your choice.
 We can also have your prescriber call in a shorter supply to the pharmacy.
-To reach AllianceRx Walgreens Pharmacy Customer Service, call 1-877-277-7895, 24 hours a day, 7 days a week.
-TTY users should call 711.
-To reach Express Scripts® Pharmacy Customer Service, call 1-833-599-0729, 24 hours a day, 7 days a week.
-TTY users should call 711.
+To reach one of our preferred mail order pharmacies contact:

+- AllianceRx Walgreens Pharmacy, 24 hours a day, 7 days a week, at: 1-877-277-7895 (TTY: 711), or online at: www.alliancerxwp.com/home-delivery.